 Outside the classroom

 - Able to participate fully in 30+ hours of pre-service (including additional team leader training) and 10+ hours of on-going in-service trainings, and weekly team leader meetings, broken down in 1/2-8 hour increments/ exact increments will vary.
-Trainings are delivered in a variety of formats including web-based trainings, group in-person trainings, PowerPoint presentations, small group discussions, and role-plays.
+Trainings are delivered in a variety of formats including web-based trainings, group in-person or virtual trainings, PowerPoint presentations, small group discussions, and role-plays.

-- Able to lead a team of peers during 1+ hour team planning meetings and classroom activity preparation 2-5 times per week, which includes demonstration, planning, reflection, and/or training, for a total of 2-5 hours per week, working with other members in a small group to reflect on and plan for weekly classroom activities.
+- Able to lead a team of peers during 1+ hour team planning meetings and service activity preparation 2-5 times per week, which includes demonstration, planning, reflection, and/or training, for a total of 2-5 hours per week, working with other members in a small group to reflect on and plan for weekly classroom activities.

 - Able to demonstrate effective reading skills in English in order to participate in the Jumpstart program.
 Includes reading lesson plans and training manuals.

 - Able to demonstrate effective writing skills in English in order to participate in the Jumpstart program.
 Includes writing reflections and written responses to questions in training.

 - Able to participate fully in 2-5 hours each week in additional individual classroom or virtual service, implementing individualized activities with children, families, and/or supporting teacher-led activities.
 This participation involves working with preschool-age children and other adults in a preschool classroom or virtual setting and may include creating/delivering online content through live or recorded methods.

 - Able to attend periodic service days and events outside of regularly scheduled service, occasionally held on weekends, either in person or virtually.
 May involve leading one’s team in these activities.